munkireport/usage_stats/README.md

 * gpu_freq_mhz - FLOAT - GPU Speed in megahertz
 * gpu_freq_ratio - FLOAT - GPU Fraction of Nominal Speed
 * gpu_busy - FLOAT - GPU cycles used
-* kern_bootargs - VARCHAT(255) - boot flags used by the kernel on last boot
+* kern_bootargs - VARCHAT(255) - Boot flags used by the kernel on last boot
+* clusters - mediumtext - JSON of CPU cluster activity, Apple Silicon only